scchess/Qualimap/doc/analysis.rst

 Output
 ^^^^^^

+Many of plots in Counts QC mode are created using `NOISeq package <http://www.bioconductor.org/packages/release/bioc/html/NOISeq.html>`_.
+The `NOISeq vignette <http://www.bioconductor.org/packages/release/bioc/vignettes/NOISeq/inst/doc/NOISeq.pdf>`_ contains a lot of useful information about the plots and how to interpret them.
+Here we provide short explanation of the plots.

 Global Plots
 """"""""""""

-:guilabel:`Global Saturation`
+:guilabel:`Counts Density`

+    This plot shows density of counts computed from the histogram of log-transformed counts.
+In order to avoid infinite values in case of zero counts the transformation *log2(expr + 0.5)* is applied, where *expr* is a number of read counts for a given feature.
+Only log-transformed counts having value greater than 1 are plotted.

+:guilabel:`Scatterplot Matrix`

+    The panel shows a scatterplot along with smoothed line (lower panel) and Pearson correlation coefficients (upper panel) for each pair of samples.
+Plots are generated using log-transformed counts.

+:guilabel:`Saturation`

-  This plot provides information about the level of saturation in the sample, so it helps the user to decide if more sequencing is needed or if no many more features will detected when increasing the number of reads.
+  This plot provides information about the level of saturation in the samples, so it helps the user to decide if more sequencing is needed and more features could be detected when increasing the number of reads.
 These are some tips for the interpretation of the plot:

   * The increasing sequencing depth of the sample is represented at the *x*-axis.
 The maximum value is the real sequencing depth of the sample(s).
 Smaller sequencing depths correspond to samples randomly generated from the original sample(s).
   *  The curves are associated to the left *y*-axis.
 They represent the number of detected features at each of the sequencing depths in the *x*-axis.
-By "detected features" we refer to features with more than k counts, where k is the *Count threshold* selected by the user.
+By "detected features" we refer to features with more than *k* counts, where *k* is the *Count threshold* selected by the user.
   * The bars are associated to the right *y*-axis.
 They represent the number of newly detected features when increasing the sequencing depth in one million reads at each sequencing depth value.

+..
 An example for this plot can be seen `here <http://qualimap.bioinfo.cipf.es/samples/counts_result/qualimapReport.html#GlobalSaturation.png>`_.

-  When a **Group File** is **provided** by the user or chosen from those supplied by Qualimap, a series of **plots** are **additionally generated**:
+..
+TODO: fix this

-:guilabel:`Samples Correlation`
+.. :guilabel:`Samples Correlation`

+..
 When two samples are provided, this plot determines the **correlation level** between both samples.
 Due to the often wide range of expression data (counts), a log2-transformation is applied in order to improve the graphical representation.
 Features not detected in any of the two samples are removed for this analysis.
 To avoid infinite values in the case of genes with 0 counts in one of the samples, log2(expression + 1) is used.
 Thus, sample 1 is depicted in X-axis and sample 2 in Y-axis.
   The colors of the plot should be interpreted as a map.
 The blue color is the level of the sea and the white color the top of the mountain.
 Hence, the higher you are over the sea level, the more genes you have in that range of X-Y values.
   In addition, the title of the plot includes the **Pearson's correlation coefficient**, which indicates if both samples present a linear relationship.

-:guilabel:`Detection Per Class`

-  This barplot allows the user to know which kind of features are being detected his sample(s).
-The *x*-axis shows all the groups included in the :guilabel:`Group File` (or the biotypes supplied by Qualimap).
-The grey bars are the percentage of features of each group within the reference genome (or transcriptome, etc.).
-The striped color bars are the percentages of features of each group detected in the sample with regard to the genome.
-The solid color bars are the percentages that each group represents in the total detected features in the sample.

-:guilabel:`Counts Per Class`

-  A boxplot per each group describes the counts distribution for the detected features in that group.

-Comparison Plots
-""""""""""""""""

 :guilabel:`Counts Distribution`

+    This box plot shows the global distribution of counts in each sample.

 :guilabel:`Features With Low Counts`

-:guilabel:`Bio Detection`

-:guilabel:`Length Bias`

-:guilabel:`GC Bias`
+    This plot shows the proportion of features with low counts in the samples.
+Such features are usually less reliable and could be filtered out.
+In this plot, the bars show the percentage of features within each sample having more than 0 counts per million (CPM), or more than 1, 2, 5 and 10 CPM.

 Individual Sample Plots